grsbe/10dmg/readme.md

-A julia project to calculate damage distributions.
+A julia project to calculate damage distributions in warhammer